shnarazk/splr/README.md

 - clause vivification
 - re-phase the best phases

-As shown the blow, Splr calls in-processor very frequently.
+As shown in the blow, Splr calls in-processor very frequently.

 ![](https://user-images.githubusercontent.com/997855/127977525-a57c11b7-7bf9-4474-8ee8-60b824d90856.png)

 Luby stabilization is an original mechanism to make long periods without restarts, which are called stabilized modes.
-This method updates the restart interval, which has usually a constant value, as follows:
+This method updates the restart interval, which usually has a constant value, as follows:

 ```
 restart_interval = luby(n) * initial_restart_interval;
 ```

 where `n` represents the number of updates, and `luby(n)` is a function returning _n_-th number of Luby series.
-Longer solver searches, larger the average value is.
+The longer the solver searches, the larger the average value is.
 So we can periodically explore the search space more deeply.

+Note: the mechanism explained here is different from that used in Splr-0.10.0.

 ## License